system76/tech-docs/src/models/thelio-mira-r3/repairs.md

 ![PSU cabling](./img/psu-cables.webp)

-Unscrew and remove the PSU bracket.
+3. Unscrew and remove the PSU bracket.
     - One screw is located on the opposite side of the case.

 ![PSU bracket screws](./img/psu-bracket-screws.webp)

-3. Unscrew the four screws holding the PSU in from the back of the case.
+4. Unscrew the four screws holding the PSU in from the back of the case.

 ![PSU back screws](./img/psu-screws.webp)

-4. Remove/replace the PSU.
+5. Remove/replace the PSU.
     - Set the replacement PSU on top of the rubber post that holds it at the correct height.
     - The replacement PSU should be installed with the fan facing the bottom of the case.

 ![PSU post](./img/psu-post.webp)

-5. After screwing in the replacement PSU, use the labels and pin counts on the cables and ports to ensure the power cables are reconnected in the proper locations.
+6. After screwing in the replacement PSU, use the labels and pin counts on the cables and ports to ensure the power cables are reconnected in the proper locations.
-    - Remember that not all of the available connectors will plug into the PSU-- the 8-pin (6 + 1) connector is to be plugged into the GPU.
+    - Remember that not all of the available connectors will plug into the PSU-- two 8-pin (6 + 1) connectors are to be plugged into the GPUs.
-6. If the replacement PSU has an "ECO Mode" switch, make sure it is switched on for an optimal fan curve.
+7. If the replacement PSU has an `ECO` switch, make sure it is switched on for an optimal fan curve.

 ## Replacing the Thelio-IO board: